varya/steroids/_posts/project_configuration/2013-12-02-config-xml-android.markdown

 ##Configuring preferences

 Currently, Steroids only supports the `fullscreen` preference in `config.android.xml`.
 The `fullscreen` preference defaults to `false`.
-Please note that, if set to `true`, the WebView does not scroll when focusing on input elements on the bottom of the WebView (and the input element is covered by the keyboard).
+Please note that, if set to `true`, the WebView does not scroll when focusing on input elements on the bottom of a WebView (meaning the input element gets covered by the keyboard).

 The other preference elements of Cordova's `config.xml` are not supported on Android.
 For more information on the preferences, see the relevant [Cordova documentation][cordova-android-config-xml].